by Amy Wildman White

 The Traits of an Abusive Husband

 The key motivational factor that defines an emotionally abusive person is a deep-seated need to be in control.
 Because of the abuser’s insecurities, feelings of inadequacy, and distorted beliefs about women and marriage, he feels he must control his wife or lose her.
 The abuser will use manipulative and heavy-handed tactics to keep his wife off balance.
-For example, the abuser may resort to intimidation, eliciting fear, guilt, pity, or anger making a person feel vulnerable, in danger, unprotected, or helpless put-downs, criticism, or verbal abuse causing shame or humiliation controlling another’s schedule keeping another ignorant regarding herself, the world, finances, or others keeping a person in crisis, and thus occupied and off balance conspiracy and turning others away from aiding the person creating situations in which there is no way to win lying or gossip threatening self-harm or suicide possessiveness and jealousy.
+For example, the abuser may resort to: intimidation, eliciting fear, guilt, pity, or anger, making a person feel vulnerable, in danger, unprotected, or helpless, put-downs, criticism, or verbal abuse causing shame or humiliation, controlling another’s schedule, keeping another ignorant regarding herself, the world, finances, or others, keeping a person in crisis, lying or gossiping, threatening self-harm or suicide, possessiveness and jealousy, conspiracy, turning others away from aiding the person and thereby creating situations in which there is no way to win.
+These behaviors keep the victim occupied and off-balance.
 Although the behaviors in and of themselves are forms of abuse, it is the constant climate of destruction that leaves a woman believing she is trapped, with no confidence or hope that there is a way out.
 A woman in an emotionally abusive marriage does not believe she has any choices.
 She believes she carries the responsibility for the bad marriage and that if only she could change, her marriage would improve.
 No matter what she does differently, however, the marriage never gets better.

 The abuser has a typical profile.
 Like his wife, the abusive husband has low self-esteem, and his worth is often tied to his performance, image, or personal charm.
 He has a strong sense of insecurity that includes a fear of losing the love and esteem of others.
 He is generally distrustful of others and believes he does not have a secure place in important relationships.